Key Strategies Adopted by Mobile Wallet App Companies for Driving Consumers

-We will highlight the competitive nature of the market and shed some light on its predicted future trajectory and the challenges that the industry must overcome in order to continue its growth momentum.
+We will highlight the competitive nature of the market and shed some light on its predicted future trajectory and the challenges that the industry must overcome to continue its growth momentum.

-- Segmentation helps in grouping the market in smaller groups having same or similar taste/ preferences/ choices.
+- Segmentation helps in grouping the market into smaller groups having the same or similar tastes/ preferences/ choices.

-- Targeting strategy helps companies to address the dynamically changing needs of the customers.
+- Targeting strategy helps companies to address the dynamically changing needs of their customers.

-- Last Positioning strategy helps in increasing brand visibility in diverse markets amongst the customers globally.
+- The last Positioning strategy helps in increasing brand visibility in diverse markets amongst customers globally.

 1. Segmentation Strategy

-Mobile wallet app companies can adopt two types of segmentation strategy: Psychographic and Demographic.
+Mobile wallet app companies can adopt two types of segmentation strategies: Psychographic and Demographic.

-While in demographic strategy you will group your customers on variables such as age, gender, income, religion and nationality.
-This demographic segmentation will help you divide a large population in chunks of similar customer groups.
+In the demographic strategy, you will group your customers on variables such as age, gender, income, religion, and nationality.
+This demographic segmentation will help you divide a large population into chunks of similar customer groups.

 This segmentation will help you derive: